jxn628/airbnb-classification-model/README.md

 ## Target: Elite Units
 - <u>Elite Units</u>: Any Unit with a 4.9-5.0 Overall Rating.
-- - 4.9 is still an incredibly high score, and is above thresholds for success (4.8 rating, etc), so it is well worth capturing units with a 4.9 Rating as high performers as well.
+- - 4.9 is still an incredibly high score, and is above thresholds for success (4.8 rating, etc), so it is worth capturing units with a 4.9 Rating as high performers as well.

 ## Choosing Model Evaluation Metrics